a1phanumeric/csv2plist.py/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ### ABOUT
-Creates a plist array from a list of records in a CSV (using the first column only).
-Will soon allow for creating of dictionaries - but that's not implemented yet.
+Creates a plist array from a list of records in a CSV OR a plist dictionary from a multi-column CSV

 ### USAGE